-The University of Houston has announced that we will be hosting in-person commencement ceremonies.
+The University of Houston is excited to celebrate its graduates during the upcoming spring commencement ceremonies.
 All graduates will have the opportunity to walk across the stage, have their name called and their photo taken!
 The details regarding the Law Center’s ceremony is as follows

-Clear Bag Policy: The Fertitta Center enforces a clear bag policy to ensure safety for our guests.
-Items such as backpacks, purses and diaper bags are not permitted, and fans are strongly encouraged to not bring any bags to the facility.
+Clear Bag Policy: The Fertitta Center enforces a clear bag policy to ensure the safety of our graduates and guests.
+Items such as backpacks, purses, and diaper bags are not permitted, and all attendees are strongly encouraged to not bring any bags to the facility.

-The following items will be allowed inside Fertitta Center events:
+The following items will be allowed inside the Fertitta Center:

 Exceptions will be made for medically necessary items after proper inspection at the doors by arena personnel.

-Graduates will pick-up regalia at the Campus Store only.
-Regalia will only be released to students that have completed the Graduate Survey.
+Regalia pick-up will be available at the Campus Store only.
+Regalia will only be released to students who have completed the Graduate Survey.

 (The Campus bookstore is not open on weekends)

-The Law Center will pay for the regalia rental for those students who fill out the Graduate Survey, which will be sent to the graduates by the Career Development Office.
-If you choose not to fill out the survey, you will be responsible for the rental payment of your regalia.
+The Law Center will pay for the regalia rental for those students who complete the Graduate Survey, which will be sent to the graduates via email by the Career Development Office.
+If you choose not to complete the survey, you will be responsible for the rental payment for your regalia.

-Graduates will order regalia online through Herff-Jones ( https://herff.ly/uh) March 2, 2022 – March 26, 2022.
+Graduates must order regalia online through Herff-Jones ( https://herff.ly/uh ) – February 6, 2023 to March 24, 2023.
 Click on the link for the Law Center, then click on the Cap & Gown Icon.
 Lastly, click on the Graduation Regalia icon and fill in your information.

 There will be other items listed, (Keepsake stole, mini-tassel, keychain, etc.) that you can purchase as mementos, but these are not required.
 You get to keep the tam and hood as a keepsake from the Law Center.